MrMicrowaveOven/AlgorithmsCurriculum/README.md

 SF:
 * Continue pairboarding, applying, and adding to Job Search Roadmap.
 * Prepare your final project presentation for Graduation Day (Thurs night)
-  * SF: Attend the project presetation workshop
+  * SF: Attend the project presentation workshop
 * Ruby review: read this [Ruby interview walkthrough][ruby-interview-walkthrough]
 * What happens when you [navigate to a URL?][navigate-to-a-url]
 * Memorize your answer to that interview question with [these bullets][browser-navigation].